MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mfa-expected-inbound-assertions.md

 ---
-title: Expected inbound assertions for Microsoft Entra multifactor authentication (MFA)
+title: Microsoft Entra ID multifactor authentication (MFA) SAML/WSFed assertions
-description: Explains the assetions that Microsoft Entra multifactor authentication (MFA) requires for federated identities.
+description: Explains Microsoft Entra ID multifactor authentication (MFA) SAML/WSFed assertions.

 ms.service: entra-id
 ms.subservice: authentication
 ms.topic: conceptual
-ms.date: 12/03/2024
+ms.date: 12/04/2024

-author: justinha
+author: brozbab
 ms.author: justinha
 manager: amycolannino
-ms.reviewer: calui
+ms.reviewer: bozbayburtlu
 ---
-# Expected inbound assertions for Microsoft Entra multifactor authentication (MFA)
+# Microsoft Entra ID multifactor authentication (MFA) SAML/WSFed assertions

-This document outlines the assertions ESTS requires from a federated IdP to honor configured [federatedIdpMfaBehaviour](/graph/api/domain-post-federationconfiguration#federatedidpmfabehavior-values) values of acceptIfMfaDoneByFederatedIdp and enforceMfaByFederatedIdp for SAMLP and ws-federation [internalDomainFederations](/graph/api/resources/internaldomainfederation).
+This document outlines the assertions Microsoft Entra ID requires from a [federated Identity Provider (IdP)](~/identity/hybrid/connect/whatis-fed.md) to honor configured [federatedIdpMfaBehaviour](/graph/api/domain-post-federationconfiguration#federatedidpmfabehavior-values) values of acceptIfMfaDoneByFederatedIdp and enforceMfaByFederatedIdp for SAMLP and ws-federation [internalDomainFederations](/graph/api/resources/internaldomainfederation).

 ## WSFed/SAML1.1
 When an internal domain federation is configured using ws-federation Entra will redirect to IdP for authentication and expect a response in the form of a Request Security Token Response (RSTR) containing a SAML 1.1 assertion.
 If configured to do so, Entra will honor MFA done by the Identity Provider if one of the following two claims are present: